 - Puss or fluid draining from ear canal

 Otitis Externa, Outer Ear Infection

-Sometimes this type of infection is called "Swimmer's Ear", it is any infection of the ear drum, ear canal or outer ear.
-The reason it is often referred to as swimmer's ear is because it is often caused by swimming.
+Sometimes this type of infection is called "Swimmer's Ear", it is an infection of the eardrum, ear canal or outer ear.
+The reason it is often referred to as swimmer's ear is that it is often caused by swimming.
 It often begins with water inside the ear canal, however, other things can cause it.
-In general many outer ear infections are fungal in nature, but I have seen some whopping bacterial ones.
+In general, many outer ear infections are fungal in nature, but I have seen some whopping bacterial ones.
 While both types of ear infections can cause pain and discomfort, outer ear infections affect the visible part of the ear and canal, often appearing as swelling, redness and itchiness.
 Symptoms of outer ear infection: